OpenEvalProject/evals/manuscripts/elife-46331/v2/manuscript.md

 ## Materials and methods

-## Datasets: behavioral tasks and participants
+### Datasets: behavioral tasks and participants

 We analyzed six different datasets, four of which were previously published.
 These spanned different modalities (visual or auditory), decision-relevant sensory features (motion direction, contrast, tone presence, motion coherence), and tasks (detection or discrimination).
 In each dataset, the number of participants was determined to allow for robust estimation of the original effects of interest.
 No participants were excluded from the analyses.

 Those tasks where the decision-relevant sensory evidence was presented until the observer generated a response were called response time (RT) tasks; those tasks where the sensory evidence was presented for a fixed duration, and its offset cues the observer’s response, were called fixed duration (FD) tasks in line with the terminology from Mazurek et al. (2003).
 These two protocols have also been termed ‘free response protocol’ and ‘interrogation protocol’ (Bogacz et al., 2006).
 In all datasets, stimulus strength (i.e., decision difficulty) was kept constant, or varied systematically across levels, within all main experimental sessions that were used for fitting the DDM.

-## 2AFC visual motion direction discrimination task (RT)
+### 2AFC visual motion direction discrimination task (RT)

 These data were previously published (Murphy et al., 2014), and are available at https://doi.org/10.5061/dryad.tb542.
 The study was approved by the ethics committee of the Leiden University Cognitive Psychology department, and all subjects provided written informed consent before taking part.
 Twenty-six observers (22 women and 4 men, aged 18–29) performed a motion direction (left vs. right) discrimination task.
 Stationary white dots were presented on a black screen for an interval of 4.3–5.8 s.
 After this fixation interval, the decision-relevant sensory evidence was presented: some percentage of dots (the ‘motion coherence’ level) moved to the left or the right.
 The coherence was individually titrated to yield an accuracy level of 85% correct (estimated from a psychometric function fit) before the start of the main experiment, and kept constant afterwards.
 The moving dots were presented until observers indicated their choice with a button press.
 After the response, the fixation cross changed color for 700 ms to indicate single-trial feedback.
 Each observer performed 500 trials of the task in one session.
 We refer to this task as ‘Visual motion 2AFC (RT)’.

-## 2AFC visual motion direction discrimination task (FD)
+### 2AFC visual motion direction discrimination task (FD)

-## Participants and informed consent
+#### Participants and informed consent

 Thirty-two participants (aged 19–35 years, 43 women and 21 men) participated in the study after giving their informed consent.
 The experiment was approved by the ethical review board of the University Medical Center Hamburg-Eppendorf (PV4714).

-## Task and procedure
+#### Task and procedure

 Observers performed a fixed duration version of the random dot motion discrimination (up vs. down) task in the MEG scanner.
 White dots were displayed on a gray background screen, with a density of 6 dots/degree2, resulting in 118 dots on the screen at each frame.
 The stimuli were confined to a circle of 2.5° radius, which was placed in the lower half of the visual field at 3.5° from fixation.
 After a fixation interval of 0.75–1.5 s, random dot motion stimuli (0, 3, 9, 27 or 81% motion coherence) were displayed for 750 ms. Signal dots moved with a speeds of 11.5 degree/s, and noise dots were randomly displaced within the circle on each frame.
 We used the single-trial dot coordinates to construct time courses of fluctuating external evidence (see Materials and methods section Motion energy filtering and psychophysical kernels; Figure 7—figure supplement 1a–c).
 Observers received auditory feedback 1.5–2.5 s after their response, and the ISI started 2–2.5 s after feedback.
 Observed performed 1782 trials over three sessions, in which the stimulus transition probability varied (0.2, 0.5 or 0.8) between blocks of 99 trials.
 To maximize trial counts for the non-hierarchical leaky accumulator fits, we here collapsed across blocks.
 We refer to this task as ‘Visual motion 2AFC (FD)’.

-## Visual motion coherence discrimination 2IFC task (FD): dataset 1
+### Visual motion coherence discrimination 2IFC task (FD): dataset 1

 These data were previously published in Urai et al. (2017), and are available at http://dx.doi.org/10.6084/m9.figshare.4300043.
 The ethics committee at the University of Amsterdam approved the study, and all observers gave their informed consent before participation.
 Twenty-seven observers (17 women and 10 men, aged 18–43) performed a two-interval motion coherence discrimination task.
 They viewed two consecutive intervals of random dot motion, containing coherent motion signals in a constant direction towards one of the four diagonals (counterbalanced across participants) and judged whether the second test interval (variable coherence) contained stronger or weaker motion than the first reference (constant coherence) interval.
 After a fixation interval of 0.5–1 s, they viewed two consecutive intervals of 500 ms each, separated by a delay of 300–700 ms. The decision-relevant sensory evidence (i.e. the difference in motion coherence between intervals), was chosen pseudo-randomly for each trial from the set (0.625, 1.25, 2.5, 5, 10, 20, 30%).
 Observers received auditory feedback on their choice after a delay of 1.5–2.5 s.
 After continuing to view noise dots for 2–2.5 s, stationary dots indicated an inter-trial interval.
 Observers self-initiated the start of the next trial (range of median inter-trial intervals across observers: 0.68–2.05 s).
 Each observer performed 2500 trials of the task, divided over five sessions.
 We refer to this task as ‘Visual motion 2IFC (FD) #1’.

-## 2IFC visual motion coherence discrimination task (FD): dataset 2
+### 2IFC visual motion coherence discrimination task (FD): dataset 2

-## Participants and informed consent
+#### Participants and informed consent

 Sixty-two participants (aged 19–35 years, 43 women and 19 men) participated in the study after screening for psychiatric, neurological or medical conditions.
 All subjects had normal or corrected to normal vision, were non-smokers, and gave their informed consent before the start of the study.
 The experiment was approved by the ethical review board of the University Medical Center Hamburg-Eppendorf (PV4648).

-## Task protocol
+#### Task protocol

 Observers performed five sessions, of which the first and the last took place in the MEG scanner (600 trials divided over 10 blocks per session) and the three sessions in between took place in a behavioral lab (1500 trials divided over 15 blocks per session).
 The task was as described above for ‘Visual motion 2IFC (FD) #1’, with the following exceptions.
 The strength of the decision-relevant sensory evidence was individually titrated to an accuracy level of 70% correct, estimated from a psychometric function fit, before the start of the main experiment and kept constant for each individual throughout the main experiment.
 Each stimulus was presented for 750 ms. In the MEG sessions, auditory feedback was presented 1.5–3 s after response, and an inter-trial interval with stationary dots started 2–3 s after feedback.
 Participants initiated the next trial with a button press (across-subject range of median inter-trial interval duration: 0.64 to 2.52 s, group average: 1.18 s).
 In the training sessions, auditory feedback was presented immediately after the response.
 This was followed by an inter-trial interval of 1 s, after which the next trial started.
 In this experiment, three sub-groups of observers received different pharmacological treatments prior to each session, receiving placebo, atomoxetine (a noradrenaline reuptake inhibitor), or donepezil (an acetylcholinesterase inhibitor).
 These groups did not differ in their choice history bias and were pooled for the purpose of the present study (Figure 4—figure supplement 3).
 We refer to this task as ‘Visual motion 2IFC (FD) #2’.

-## Visual contrast yes/no detection task (RT)
+### Visual contrast yes/no detection task (RT)

 These data were previously published (de Gee et al., 2014), and are available at https://doi.org/10.6084/m9.figshare.4806559.
 The ethics committee of the Psychology Department of the University of Amsterdam approved the study.
 All participants took part after giving their written informed consent.
 Twenty-nine observers (14 women and 15 men, aged 18–38) performed a yes/no contrast detection task.
 During a fixation interval of 4–6 s, observers viewed dynamic noise (a binary noise pattern that was refreshed each frame, at 100 Hz).
 A beep indicated the start of the decision-relevant sensory evidence.
 On half the trials, a vertical grating was superimposed onto the dynamic noise; on the other half of trials, only the dynamic noise was shown.
 The sensory evidence (signal +noise or noise-only) was presented until the observers reported their choice ('yes', grating was present; or 'no', grating was absent), or after a maximum of 2.5 s.
 The signal contrast was individually titrated to yield an accuracy level of 75% correct using a method of constant stimuli before the main experiment, and kept constant throughout the main experiment.
 Observers performed between 480–800 trials over 6–10 sessions.
 Six observers in the original paper (de Gee et al., 2014) performed a longer version of the task in which they also reported their confidence levels and received feedback; these were left out of the current analysis, leaving 23 subjects to be included.
 We refer to this task as ‘Visual contrast yes/no (RT)’.

-## Auditory tone yes/no detection task (RT)
+### Auditory tone yes/no detection task (RT)

 These data were previously published (de Gee et al., 2017) and are available at https://doi.org/10.6084/m9.figshare.4806562.
 All subjects gave written informed consent.
 The ethics committee of the Psychology Department of the University of Amsterdam approved the experiment.
 Twenty-four observers (20 women and four men, aged 19–23) performed an auditory tone detection task.
 After an inter-trial interval of 3–4 s, decision-relevant sensory evidence was presented: on half the trials, a sine wave (2 KHz) superimposed onto dynamic noise (so-called TORCS; McGinley et al., 2015) was presented; on the other half of trials only the dynamic noise was presented.
 The sensory evidence was presented until the participant reported their choice button press or after a maximum of 2.5 s.
 No feedback was provided.
 Each individual’s signal volume was titrated to an accuracy level of 75% correct using an adaptive staircase procedure before the start of the main experiment, and kept constant throughout the main experiment.
 Participants performed between 1320 and 1560 trials each, divided over two sessions.
 We refer to this task as ‘Auditory yes/no (RT)’.

-## Model-free analysis of sensitivity and choice history bias
+### Model-free analysis of sensitivity and choice history bias

+We quantified perceptual sensitivity in terms of signal detection-theoretic d’ (Green and Swets, 1966):

+$$
+d′=Φ^{−1}(H)−Φ^{−1}(FA)
+$$

-We quantified perceptual sensitivity in terms of signal detection-theoretic d’ (Green and Swets, 1966):(1)d′=Φ−1(H)−Φ−1(FA)where Φ was the normal cumulative distribution function, H was the fraction of hits and FA the fraction of false alarms.
+where $Φ$ was the normal cumulative distribution function, H was the fraction of hits and FA the fraction of false alarms.
 In the 2AFC and 2IFC datasets, one of the two stimulus categories was arbitrarily treated as signal absent.
 Both H and FA were bounded between 0.001 and 0.999 to allow for computation of d’ in case of near-perfect performance (Stanislaw and Todorov, 1999).
 We estimated d’ separately for each individual and, for the two datasets with varying difficulty levels, for each level of sensory evidence.

 We quantified individual choice history bias in terms of the probability of repeating a choice, termed P(repeat), regardless of the category of the (previous or current) stimulus.
 This yielded a measure of bias that ranged between 0 (maximum alternation bias) and 1 (maximum repetition bias), whereby 0.5 indicated no bias.

-## Drift diffusion model (DDM) fits
+### Drift diffusion model (DDM) fits

-## General
+#### General

 This section describes the general DDM, with a focus on the biasing mechanisms described in Results and illustrated in Figure 1 (Ratcliff and McKoon, 2008).
+Ignoring non-decision time, drift rate variability, and starting point variability (see below), the DDM describes the accumulation of noisy sensory evidence:

+$$
+dy=s∙v∙dt+cdW
+$$

-Ignoring non-decision time, drift rate variability, and starting point variability (see below), the DDM describes the accumulation of noisy sensory evidence:(2)dy=s∙v∙dt+cdWwhere y is the decision variable (gray example traces in Figure 1), s is the stimulus category (coded as -1,1), v is the drift rate, and cdW is Gaussian distributed white noise with mean 0 and variance c2dt (Bogacz et al., 2006).
-In an unbiased case, the starting point of the decision variably y0=z, is situated midway between the two decision bounds 0 and a:(3)y0= z=a2where a is the separation between the two decision bounds.
-A bias in the starting point is implemented by an additive offset zbias from the midpoint between the two bounds (Figure 1a):(4)y0= z=a2+zbias
+where $y$ is the decision variable (gray example traces in Figure 1), $s$ is the stimulus category (coded as -1,1), v is the drift rate, and $cdW$ is Gaussian distributed white noise with mean 0 and variance $c^{2}dt$ (Bogacz et al., 2006).
+In an unbiased case, the starting point of the decision variably $y0=z$, is situated midway between the two decision bounds 0 and $a$:

+$$
+y0=z=\frac{a}{2}
+$$

+where $a$ is the separation between the two decision bounds.
+A bias in the starting point is implemented by an additive offset $z_{bias}$ from the midpoint between the two bounds (Figure 1a):

+$$
+y0=z=\frac{a}{2}+z_{bias}
+$$

-A drift bias can be implemented by adding a stimulus-independent constant vbias, also referred to as drift bias (Ratcliff and McKoon, 2008), to the (stimulus-dependent) mean drift (Figure 1b).
-This adds a bias to the drift that linearly grows with time:(5)dy=(s∙v+vbias)dt+cdW
+A drift bias can be implemented by adding a stimulus-independent constant $v_{bias}$, also referred to as drift bias (Ratcliff and McKoon, 2008), to the (stimulus-dependent) mean drift (Figure 1b).
+This adds a bias to the drift that linearly grows with time:

+$$
+dy=(s∙v+v_{bias})dt+cdW
+$$

 We allowed both bias parameters to vary as a function of observers’ previous choice.
 These two biasing mechanisms result in the same (asymmetric) fraction of choices, but they differ in terms of the resulting shapes of RT distributions (Figure 1).
-In previous work, zbias and vbias have also been referred to as ‘prior’ and ‘dynamic’ bias (Moran, 2015) or ‘judgmental’ and ‘perceptual’ bias (Liston and Stone, 2008).
+In previous work, $z_{bias}$ and $v_{bias}$ have also been referred to as ‘prior’ and ‘dynamic’ bias (Moran, 2015) or ‘judgmental’ and ‘perceptual’ bias (Liston and Stone, 2008).

-## Estimating HDDM Bias parameters
+#### Estimating HDDM Bias parameters

 We used hierarchical drift diffusion modeling as implemented in the HDDM toolbox (Wiecki et al., 2013) to fit the model and estimate its parameters.
 As recommended by the HDDM toolbox, we specified 5% of responses to be contaminants, meaning they arise from a process other than the accumulation of evidence - for example, a lapse in attention (Ratcliff and Tuerlinckx, 2002).
-We fit the DDM to RT distributions for the two choice categories, conditioned on the stimulus category for each trial (s in Equation 2) - a procedure referred to as ‘stimulus coding’.
+We fit the DDM to RT distributions for the two choice categories, conditioned on the stimulus category for each trial ($s$ in Equation 2) - a procedure referred to as ‘stimulus coding’.
 This fitting method deviates from a widely used expression of the model, where RT distributions for correct and incorrect choices are fit (also called ‘accuracy coding’).
 Only the former can fit decision biases towards one choice over the other.

 First, we estimated a model without history-dependence.
 Overall drift rate, boundary separation, non-decision time, starting point, and drift bias were estimated for each individual (Figure 3—figure supplement 1).
 Across-trial variability in drift rate and starting point were estimated at the group-level only (Ratcliff and Childers, 2015).
 For the datasets including variations of sensory evidence strength (Visual motion 2AFC (FD) and Visual motion 2IFC (FD) #1), we separately estimated drift rate for each level of evidence strength.
 This model was used to confirm that the DDM was able to fit all datasets well, and to serve as a baseline for model comparison.

 Second, we estimated three different models of history bias, allowing (i) starting point, (ii) drift or (iii) both to vary as a function of the observer’s immediately preceding choice (thus capturing only so-called first-order sequential effects; cf Gao et al., 2009; Wilder et al., 2009).
 The effect of the preceding choice on each bias parameter was then termed its ‘history shift’.
 For example, for the visual motion direction discrimination task we separately estimated the starting point parameter for trials following ‘left’ and ‘right’ choices.
 The difference between these two parameters then reflected individual observers’ history shift in starting point, computed such that a positive value reflected a tendency towards repetition and a negative value a tendency towards alternation.
 The history shift in drift bias was computed in the same way.

-## HDDM regression models
+#### HDDM regression models

 We estimated the effect of up to six previous stimuli and choices on history bias using a HDDM regression model.
-We first created a design matrix X with dimensions trials x 2 * lags, which included pairs of regressors coding for previous stimuli and choices (coded as -1,1), until (and including) each model’s lag.
-Two distinct replicas of X were then used as design matrices to predict drift bias (Xv) and starting point (Xz).
-Drift bias was defined as v ~ 1+s+Xv, where 1 captured an overall bias for one choice over the other and s indicated the signed stimulus strength.
-Starting point was defined as z ~ 1+Xz, with a logistic link function 11+e-X.
+We first created a design matrix $X$ with dimensions trials x 2 * lags, which included pairs of regressors coding for previous stimuli and choices (coded as $-1,1$), until (and including) each model’s lag.
+Two distinct replicas of $X$ were then used as design matrices to predict drift bias ($X_{v}$) and starting point ($X_{z}$).
+Drift bias was defined as $v~1+s+X_{v}$, where 1 captured an overall bias for one choice over the other and $s$ indicated the signed stimulus strength.
+Starting point was defined as $z~1+X_{z}$, with a logistic link function $\frac{1}{1+e^{-X}}$.

 After fitting, parameter estimates were recombined to reflect the effect of previous correct (choice + stimuli) or error (choice – stimuli) trials.
 We sign-flipped the weight values for alternators (i.e. those participants with a repetition tendency at lag one < 0.5); this makes all the panels in Figure 6 a interpretable as a change in each parameter in the direction of individual history bias.

-## HDDM model fitting procedures
+#### HDDM model fitting procedures

 The HDDM (Wiecki et al., 2013) uses Markov-chain Monte Carlo sampling for generating posterior distributions over model parameters.
 Two features of this method deviate from more standard model optimization.
 First, the Bayesian MCMC generates full posterior distributions over parameter estimates, quantifying not only the most likely parameter value but also the uncertainty associated with that estimate.
 Second, the hierarchical nature of the model assumes that all observers in a dataset are drawn from a group, with specific group-level prior distributions that are informed by the literature (Figure 3—figure supplement 1; Wiecki et al., 2013).
 In practice, this results in more stable parameter estimates for individual subjects, who are constrained by the group-level inference.
 Note that we also repeated our model fits with more traditional G2 optimization (Ratcliff and Tuerlinckx, 2002) and obtained similar results (Figure 4—figure supplement 2a).

 For each variant of the model, we ran 30 separate Markov chains with 5000 samples each.
 Of those, half were discarded as burn-in and every second sample was discarded for thinning, reducing autocorrelation in the chains.
 This left 1250 samples per chain, which were concatenated across chains.
 Individual parameter estimates were then estimated from the posterior distributions across the resulting 37500 samples.
 All group-level chains were visually inspected to ensure convergence.
-Additionally, we computed the Gelman-Rubin R^ statistic (which compares within-chain and between-chain variance) and checked that all group-level parameters had an R^ between 0.9997 and 1.0406.
+Additionally, we computed the Gelman-Rubin $R^$ statistic (which compares within-chain and between-chain variance) and checked that all group-level parameters had an $R^$ between 0.9997 and 1.0406.

-Formal comparison between the different model variants was performed using the Akaike Information Criterion (Akaike, 1974): AIC=-2ℒ+2k, where ℒ is the total loglikelihood of the model and k denotes the number of free parameters.
+Formal comparison between the different model variants was performed using the Akaike Information Criterion (Akaike, 1974): $AIC=-2ℒ+2k$, where $ℒ$ is the total loglikelihood of the model and $k$ denotes the number of free parameters.
 The AIC was computed for each observer, and summed across them.
 Lower AIC values indicate a better fit, while taking into account the complexity of each model.
 A difference in AIC values of more than 10 is considered evidence for the winning model to capture the data significantly better.
 The conclusions drawn from AIC also hold when using the Deviance Information Criterion for the hierarchical models.

-## Conditional bias functions
+### Conditional bias functions

 For each variant of the model and each dataset, we simulated data using the best-fitting parameters.
 Specifically, we simulated 100 responses (choices and RTs) for each trial performed by the observers.
 These predicted patterns for the ‘baseline model’ (without history-dependence) were first used to compare the observed and predicted patterns of choices and RTs (Figure 3—figure supplement 2).

 We used these simulated data, as well as the participants’ choices and RTs, to visualize specific features in our data that distinguish the different biased models (Palminteri et al., 2017).
 Specifically, we computed conditional bias functions (White and Poldrack, 2014) that visualize choice history bias as a function of RTs.
 Each choice was recoded into a repetition (1) or alternation (0) of the previous choice.
 We then expressed each choice as being either in line with, or against the observer’s individual bias (classified into ‘repeaters’ and ‘alternators’ depending on choice repetition probability).
 Note that given the transformation of the data (sign-flipping the bias data for alternators in order to merge the two groups), the fact the average P(bias)>0.5 is trivial, and would occur for any generative model of history bias.
 Conditional bias functions instead focus on the effect of choice history bias as a function of time within each trial, the shape of which distinguishes between different bias sources (Figure 1c).

 To generate these conditional bias functions, we divided each (simulated or real) observer’s RT distribution into five quantiles (0.1, 0.3, 0.5, 0.7 and 0.9) and computed the fraction of biased choices within each quantile.
-The shape of the conditional bias functions for models with z and vbias confirm that z predominantly produces biased choices with short RTs, whereas vbias leads to biased choices across the entire range of RTs (Figure 3b).
+The shape of the conditional bias functions for models with $z$ and $v_{bias}$ confirm that $z$ predominantly produces biased choices with short RTs, whereas $v_{bias}$ leads to biased choices across the entire range of RTs (Figure 3b).

-## Motion energy filtering and psychophysical kernels
+### Motion energy filtering and psychophysical kernels

 For the Visual motion 2AFC (FD) dataset, we used motion energy filtering (using the filters described in Urai and Wimmer, 2016) to reconstruct the time-course of fluctuating sensory evidence over the course of each individual trial, averaging over the spatial dimensions of the display (Figure 7—figure supplement 1a, b).
 These single-trial traces then served as the time-resolved input to a set of extended DDM and leaky accumulator models (Figure 7).
 Specifically, filtering the stimuli at 60 Hz (the refresh rate of the LCD projector) resulted in 45 discrete samples for the 750 ms viewing period of each trial.
 The first 13 samples of the motion energy filter output (first 200 ms of the viewing interval) corresponded to the ‘rise time’ of the filter (Kiani et al., 2008), yielding outputs that were a poor representation of the actual motion energy levels (see also Figure 7—figure supplement 1a).
 In order to prevent those uninterpretable filter outputs from contributing, we discarded the first 15 samples (250 ms) before model fitting (see below).
 Using constant interpolation, we expanded the remaining 30 samples onto 150 samples, which, given that the simulation Euler step was 5 ms (dt= 0.005), corresponded to a 750 ms long input time series.
-In the model descriptions below we denote the input time series with M={Mt:t∈T} and T={1,2,…,150}.
+In the model descriptions below we denote the input time series with $M={M_{t}:t\inT}$ and $T={1,2,…,150}$.

 We also used these motion energy traces to construct so-called psychophysical kernels.
 Within each stimulus identity (motion direction and coherence, excluding the easiest 81% coherence trials), we subtracted the average motion energy traces corresponding to ‘up’ vs. ‘down’ choices.
 The resulting trace represents the excess motion energy that drives choices, over and above the generative stimulus coherence (Figure 7—figure supplement 1c).

-## Extended bounded accumulation models
+### Extended bounded accumulation models

-## General assumptions and procedures
+#### General assumptions and procedures

 In the 2AFC (FD) visual motion experiment participants viewed the stimulus for 0.75 s (hereafter called ‘viewing period’) and could respond only after the stimulus offset.
 This required specifying the input to the evidence accumulation process.
 In the models described below, we used separate simulation protocols, based on different assumptions about this input.
 In the ‘dynamic’ protocol, where the input was the time-varying sensory evidence from each trial, the accumulation process was assumed to start at stimulus onset, and responses could happen during the motion viewing interval.
 The average activity of the accumulator(s) at stimulus offset served as input for accumulation during the post-offset period.
 For fitting models using this protocol, empirical RTs were calculated relative to the stimulus onset.
 Motion energy estimates were used as time-resolved input to the model.